berkcohadar/cpp-algorithms/Readme.md

 While quick sort, merge sort and heap sort is quite close to each other in terms of time consumption; bubble sort, selection sort and insertion sort is much slower when compare.
 The algorithms are tested with different order styles, and they show different results for different orders.
-For example, bubble sort and insertion sort make no operations when the data is already sorted, how ever they make huge amount of operations when the data is sorted in reversed order.
+For example, bubble sort and insertion sort make no operations when the data is already sorted, however they make huge amount of operations when the data is sorted in reversed order.
 Additionally, selection sort makes SIZE-1 operations every time no matter what the order type is.